The Invention of Nature: Sections

 Humboldt returns to Europe where he is greeted as a celebrity.
 He lives as an expat in Paris for seven months as he finds the city and its scientific culture more stimulating than that of Berlin.
 While in France, he meets a young Simon Bolivar, who is impressed with Humboldt's knowledge and passion for his home country of Venezuela, and they discuss South American politics.
-Humboldt returns to Prussia, to earn a salary in the King's court before returning to Paris.
+Humboldt returns to Prussia, to earn a salary in the court of King Frederick William III of Prussia before returning to Paris.
 At this point he begins to work on several manuscripts based on his travels.
 The books are widely read.
 As Bolivar begins to plan and execute revolutions in South America, Humboldt publishes a series of books on the politics of Latin America that criticize colonialism.